 According to RBC Capital, ganaxolone could damage Sage Therapeutics’ (NASDAQ:SAGE) depression franchise.
 “MRNS’s ganaxolone could emerge as a direct competitor to SAGE’s depression franchise if it ultimately demonstrates a similar efficacy and safety profile” the firm tells investors.

-This quarter, MRNS plans to report additional data from the phase II studies.
-But — and it’s a big but here — SAGE remains much further ahead of MRNS.
+Ganaxolone met the primary endpoint in a Phase II study.
+But — and it’s a big but — SAGE remains much further ahead of MRNS.
 Consequently, near-perfect execution is required by MRNS to succeed in taking substantial share from Sage, without simply competing on price.
 Get the MRNS Stock Research Report.

 Solid Biosciences (SLDB)